Why do I need a Sound Booth for my podcast, voice-over, vocals or instrument recording?

 It sounds better!
 That is the short answer.
 The biggest reason that someone will click away from your podcast, voice-over, vocals or instrument recording is that they cannot stand the sound.
 It may echo or have unwanted background noise.
 You want to "deaden" the sound and get rid of the unwanted background noises, i.e. absorb the acoustic energy, sound reflections and so on.

-The best way to do this is with a home sound recording booth.
+The best way to do this is with a home studio sound recording booth.

-Benefits of building a Sound Booth from PVC
+What are the benefits of building a Sound Booth from PVC?

 - Easy to build